srl-labs/learn-srlinux/docs/tutorials/l3evpn/index.md

 While EVPN originally emerged as a Layer 2 VPN technology to overcome VPLS limitations, it has since evolved to support other applications, such as Layer 3 VPN services.

 In the [Layer 2 EVPN Basics Tutorial][evpn-basics-tutorial] we discussed how to configure EVPN to provide a layer 2 service across an IP fabric.
 Today' focus will be on deploying a **Layer 3 Ethernet VPN (EVPN)** in the SR Linux-powered DC fabric.
+We will be working with a flavor of an L3 EVPN service that does not require the use of Integrated Routing and Bridging (IRB) interfaces, and as such has no need MAC VRF instances, ARP/ND entries, or IMET routes.

 As you might expect, the Layer 3 EVPN is designed to provide Layer 3 services across the fabric.
 As such, there are **no** stretched broadcast domains across the fabric and the customer equipment is typically running a BGP PE-CE session with the top of rack switch to exchange IP prefixes.

 To explain the Layer 3 EVPN configuration and concepts we will use a small fabric with two leafs, one spine and two clients connected to the leafs.
 The clients will be represented by an [FRRouting](https://frrouting.org) software and will act both as L3 client and a CE router.